Things Can Change on Your LinkedIn Profile Overnight . . . Keep an Eye on It!

 How to fix this LinkedIn profile glitch.

-- Click on the little blue edit pencil at the top right of the intro section,
+- Click on the little blue edit pencil at the top right,

 - Once the pop-up appears, scroll down slightly to “Education”,

-- Check-mark the little box next to “Show above education in my intro”.
+- Check-mark the little box next to “Show education in my intro”.

 It’s as simple as that.